Waterfront Beat: Background

-BBC executives stated that the series would "look at the way one non-metropolitan, urban police force comes to terms with economic regeneration by reorganising its City Division, in turn creating a separate Inner City Waterfront Division", and that the series would explore "aspects of police work not normally featured and disabuse us of the notion that TV crime is always cracked in 50 minutes."
-However, despite initial acclaim, Waterfront Beat was axed after just two series.
-The series has never officially been released on DVD.
+The series follows the work of a group of police detectives stationed in a new Waterfront division, based in the Liverpool docks, "taking a closer look at the way one non-metropolitan, urban police force comes to terms with economic regeneration by reorganising it's City Division, in turn creating a separate Inner City Waterfront Division".
+As well as the usual police procedural elements, the series also explores "aspects of police work not normally featured", including policy group meetings, budget and planning summits, with a number of long-running story arcs, all in an attempt to "disabuse us of the notion that TV crime is always cracked in 50 minutes."